phnmnl/container-scp-aspera/README.md

 This MetaboLights Downloader is deprecated and will be removed in future versions of PhenoMeNal, please use the W4M-based [MetaboLights-Downloader](https://portal.phenomenal-h2020.eu/app-library/mtbls-dwnld) instead.

-Available on PhenoMeNal Galaxy instances under PhenoMeNal H2020 Tools -> Transfer.
+Available on PhenoMeNal Galaxy instances under PhenoMeNal H2020 Tools -> Data Transfer.

 For direct docker usage: